-Classrooms will be arranged to provide six feet of distance between students, making most classrooms appropriate for 12–15 students.
-We will direct foot traffic to ensure appropriate distance.
+Navigation and foot traffic is routed to ensure appropriate distance.
 Teachers will oversee students during times between classes and break times to reinforce safety behaviors.

-The Fine Arts Department is committed to giving students opportunities outside of classes to collaborate and create theatre and is thrilled to announce the creation of a new Upper School Theatre Company, led by and comprised of students.
+The Fine Arts Department has created a new Upper School Theatre Company, led by and comprised of students.
 Mr. Bohanek and Mr. Kavanagh will supervise the production of a variety of smaller theatrical projects throughout the year that allow for social distancing and other safety measures.
-Students interested in finding out more about the company and how to get involved right away should contact Caroline Aldridge '21, Emily Norry '21, Carina Rockart '21 or Chaz Strickland '22.
-Details will be sent about informational meetings scheduled in August.

 All student-athletes must have a valid up-to-date physical on file and complete the COVID-19 waiver through Veracross (click on “Sign Policies” under “My Household”) prior to participating.

-- All new Upper School students and all ninth-grade students will receive a school-issued MacBook.
+- All new Upper School students and all ninth-grade students receive a school-issued MacBook.

-- Every student laptop will be configured with appropriate security controls.
+- Every student laptop is configured with appropriate security controls.